Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 Autologous rib cartilage grafting

 This is the gold standard for complex revision cases in Korea.
 Because many revision patients have already used their available septal cartilage, surgeons harvest new cartilage from the patient's own rib.
-Rib cartilage is structurally strong, biocompatible, and carries none of the risks associated with synthetic implants.
+Rib cartilage is structurally strong, biocompatible, and carries none of the rejection risks associated with synthetic implants.
 Korean surgeons emphasize fresh harvesting rather than reusing old grafts — because the sculptability of previously harvested cartilage cannot be reliably predicted.

 Ear cartilage grafting